digital-land/technical-documentation/docs/architecture-and-infrastructure/infrastructure/how-to-guides/change-github-ci-user.md

+---
+title: Change permissions for a GitHub CI user
+---

 Permissions are found within the IAM policies attached to the build user assigned to a GitHub repository

-# Change permissions for a GitHub CI user

 ## Background